 Did you know that the Kalanchoe plant family consists of around 125 species?
-Some of those species like the Kalanchoe beharensis can grow up to 6 meters high.
-That’s the height of a tree!
+Some of those species, like the Kalanchoe beharensis, can grow up to 6 meters high—that’s as tall as a tree!

 What Controls the Lifespan of Kalanchoe?